netuno-org/reauthkit/README.md

     > There's also a `build.bat` present in `(app root directory)/website/` for Microsoft Windows development environments.

+6. To configure OpenAPI definition look at `openapi` settings, [learn how to do it here.](https://doc.netuno.org/docs/en/academy/server/services/openapi/)

 ## Running

 In the Netuno root directory run